SuraiyaMahmuda/Fake-News-Classification/README.md

 # Fake-News-Classification

 ## Introduction
-This project addresses the growing issue of fake news by leveraging Natural Language Processing (NLP) techniques and machine learning classifiers.
+This project addresses the growing issue of fake news by leveraging Natural Language Processing (NLP) techniques and various machine learning classifiers such as **Logistic Regression**, **Multinomial Naive Bayes**, and **Bernoulli Naive Bayes**.
 Fake news has the potential to mislead people and cause serious harm.
 Identifying such misinformation automatically can help reduce its impact on society.

 ---